JG

 - The bow is too heavy or too light.

-Once again, the musician, having no known alternative, has adapted to this discomfort and the
+Once again, the musician, having no known alternative, has adapted to this discomfort and

-compensates without realizing it .
+compensates without realising it

 When I see a bow presenting a problem of this kind, I discuss it with the musician and his first reaction is: